Chain Bridge

 Is Chain Bridge in Buda or Pest?

-• Pest side: Hungarian Academy of Sciences, Gresham Palace, and a perfect view of Castle Hill.
+• Pest Side (East): Features the Hungarian Academy of Sciences, Gresham Palace, and easy access to the Parliament.

 What makes the Chain Bridge special?